 Goldfield - Dyer is a tiny town located in the state of Nevada.
 With a population of 736 people and just one neighborhood, Goldfield - Dyer is the 50th largest community in Nevada.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Goldfield - Dyer is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Goldfield - Dyer is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Goldfield - Dyer is a town of professionals, service providers, and managers.
 There are especially a lot of people living in Goldfield - Dyer who work in healthcare suport services (16.62%), teaching (9.23%), and farm management occupations (7.92%).

 Telecommuters are a relatively large percentage of the workforce: 13.79% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.